Jack-Klusmann/jack-klusmann.github.io/_projects/experiments_in_soft_robotics.md

 - At lower frequencies (0.1–0.2 Hz), the actuator had more time to stabilize, resulting in smoother and more consistent curves.

 ### Application
-Blocked-tip force measurements are a standard way to evaluate the **force capacity and efficiency** of soft actuators.
-They provide a baseline for comparing different actuator designs and highlight trade-offs between speed, stability, and maximum output — insights directly relevant for grasping and manipulation tasks.
+Measuring blocked-tip force gave us a clear sense of how much output a soft actuator can actually deliver.
+It provided a useful baseline to compare different actuator designs and helped us see how speed, stability, and maximum force are linked.
+These observations are directly relevant for deciding how such actuators could be used in grasping and manipulation tasks.

 ### Media
 <div class="grid media-grid">